5 Things We Love To Do In Leith

 5. Drinks & Fine Dining

 There’s a multitude of great pubs and restaurants to try here, many located by the Shore.
 Leith has also become home to some of Edinburgh’s finest restaurants, making it the ideal place to enjoy a luxurious meal out.
-Even HRM The Queen thinks so, who recently enjoyed a meal at The Fingal!
+Even HRM The Queen thinks so, who enjoyed a meal at The Fingal!

 With everything from traditional pub grub to Michelin star haute cuisine, you’ll be spoilt for choice here.
 We’ve listed just a few of our many favourite places to eat and drink in Leith.